Family tribute for ‘beautiful and loving’ 25-year-old who died in crash near Welwyn Garden City

 She first attended Northolt Park Infants School followed by Greenwood Primary School and Northolt High School, where teachers praised her enthusiasm for learning and she was a popular pupil who made many friends.

 The family are staunch supporters of Arsenal football club and all four girls played for Belmont United Youth FC until their mid-teens.
-Dad Andrew recalled how Amelia’s talent on the pitch led to her being scouted to play for Watford Ladies FC, where she was part of the club for four years.
+Dad Spike recalled how Amelia’s talent on the pitch led to her being scouted to play for Watford Ladies FC, where she was part of the club for four years.

 Sister Olivia, who works in property, said: “Amelia knew so many people.
 Every time we went into a pub, someone else would stop to chat to her – she was just that sort of person.
 She was the life and soul of the party.